 “Sounds good.
 I’ll let my mom know.”

 “Sounds good to me, too,” Mike said.
 “Thing is I have three brothers.
-Or three bothers as I sometimes call them.
 If you haven’t guessed yet, they’re triplets.
-And they’re thirteen.”
+They are identical, and they’re thirteen.”

 “Probably not very often,” Mike replied.